ChainTrace Labs

 Impersonation Warning

-Fraudsters sometimes impersonate legitimate tracing services to target victims a second time.
+Fraudsters sometimes impersonate legitimate forensic platforms, investigators or recovery services to target victims a second time.
 Our representatives will never:

 • Contact you unsolicited via Telegram, WhatsApp, or social media